Calcium

 Calcium as it relates to Osteoporosis in Health report: VDR Taq Gene and Risk for Osteoporosis

-Calcium is a crucial mineral for maintaining strong and healthy bones, making it essential in the prevention and treatment of osteoporosis.
+Calcium is a crucial mineral for maintaining strong and healthy bones.
+It plays a vital role in the development and maintenance of bone density, which is essential for preventing osteoporosis.

 Supplements for Osteoporosis